hsupple6/UnLateBoard/README.md

    You should see:
    ```
-   🚀 ESP32-CAM Bridge Server started on port 8080
+   🚀 Arduino bt_classic Bridge Server started on port 3000
-   📡 Will connect to ESP32-CAM at 192.168.4.1:3333
+   📡 Will connect to Arduino bt_classic at 192.168.4.1:8080
-   ✅ Connected to ESP32-CAM successfully!
+   ✅ Connected to Arduino bt_classic successfully!
    ```

 3. **Open the Web Interface**